Unit inclusion in a non-semisimple braided tensor category and non-compact relative TQFTs: Dualizability of the unit inclusion

-The higher Morita $n$-category $Alg_n(\SS)$ associated with an $\infty$-category $\SS$ was introduced in \cite{Haugseng} using a combinatorial/operadic description.
+The higher Morita $n$-category $\Alg_n(\mathcal{S})$ associated with an $\infty$-category $\mathcal{S}$ was introduced in \cite{Haugseng} using a combinatorial/operadic description.
 A pointed version was introduced in \cite{Scheimbauer} using very geometric means, namely factorization algebras.
-This geometric description allows for a good description of dualizability in $Alg_n(\SS)$, but the pointing prevents any higher dualizability, see \cite{GS}.
+This geometric description allows for a good description of dualizability in $\Alg_n(\mathcal{S})$, but the pointing prevents any higher dualizability, see \cite{GS}.
 Even higher Morita categories are defined in \cite{JFS}, for pointed and unpointed versions.
-They form an $n+k$-category $Alg_n(\mathcal{S})$ for $\mathcal{S}$ a $k$-category.
-We consider the unpointed even higher Morita 4-category $Alg_2(Pr)$, which we denote $BrTens$ for reasons that will be made explicit below.
+They form an $(n+k)$-category $\Alg_n(\mathcal{S})$ for $\mathcal{S}$ a $k$-category.
+We consider the unpointed even higher Morita 4-category $\Alg_2(\Pr)$, which we denote $\BrTens$ for reasons that will be made explicit below.
 Even though we are not formally in this context, we will sometimes use factorization algebra drawings to illustrate our point.
-One represents an $E_2$-algebra $\VV$ as \VVrpz\ and the $Vect_k$--$\VV$-algebra $\AA_\eta$ as \AArpz.